Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How do you keep it looking clean?

-Vacuum regularly, spot-clean quickly with a soft cloth, and use a washable throw as a daily barrier if you eat on the sofa.
+Vacuum it regularly, spot-clean spills right away with a soft cloth, and use a washable throw as a daily barrier if the sofa sees snacks, pets, or heavy use.

 Previous post